Two Football Leagues & a Cup Competition

 APFSCIL - The Association of Provincial Football Supporters' Clubs In London

-The Association of Provincial Football Supporters' Clubs In London (usually referred to as APFSCIL) was formed in the mid-seventies and has grown from a handful of supporters' groups to a 42-member body, representing today well over 8,000 football supporters.
-Mirroring both the growth and development of regional branches of supporters' clubs, APFSCIL has emerged as a focal point for those clubs whose home venues are outside Greater London (in some cases, outside the country altogether).
-The range of teams represented is impressive, from Premier League Liverpool to non-league outfits such as Barrow and Chester.
+The Association of Provincial Football Supporters' Clubs In London (usually referred to as APFSCIL) was formed in the mid 1970s and has grown from a handful of supporters' groups to a 38-member body, representing today in the region of 8,000 football supporters.
+Mirroring both the growth and development of regional branches of supporters' clubs, APFSCIL has emerged as a focal point for those clubs whose home venues are outside London and, in some cases, outside the country altogether.
+The range of teams represented is impressive, from the Premier League to non-league outfits such as Barrow and Chester and in more recent years including European friends from Shamrock Rovers and AS Roma.
 Whatever leagues their teams play in, all APFSCIL clubs share a common bond of dislocation and one of the major reasons the organisation was founded was to facilitate travel to matches.
-With visits to home games often entailing day-long journeys of hundreds of miles, one of APFSCIL's great successes has been the concessionary fares scheme negotiated with the Train Operating Companies, enabling supporters to travel affordably and in comfort.
+With visits to home games often entailing day-long journeys of hundreds of miles, one of APFSCIL’s great successes has been the concessionary fares scheme negotiated with the Train Operating Companies, enabling supporters to travel affordably and in comfort.
+While the actual mechanics of this have changed with the arrival of the internet, whereby cheap tickets can be obtained on an individual basis, it is still an important part of what the organisation does.
 Opposing fans travelling amicably together may not generate tabloid headlines, but it is a routine occurrence for most APFSCIL clubs, with good behaviour the norm.

-It's not just travel though that brings the fans together, for APFSCIL runs its own Darts, Pool and Football Leagues, in which member clubs can take part.
-The annual 5-a-side football tournament enables even the smaller clubs to participate, with the majority of clubs entering teams.
-Teams play for the 'Greg Peck Trophy', named in honour of the late Greg Peck one of APFSCIL's founders.
+It's not just travel though that brings the fans together, for APFSCIL runs its own Darts, Football and Pool leagues in which member clubs can take part.
+The annual 5-a-side football tournament enables even the smaller clubs to participate, with most clubs entering sides.
+Teams play for the 'Greg Peck Trophy' named in honour of the late Greg Peck, one of APFSCIL's founders.
+Also, in the darts knockout cup, teams who are not in the league can participate, so giving them a taste of what they're in for if they subsequently decide to join the league.
+The prizes for these various contests are awarded at the respective sports' AGMs except for the darts where the occasion is combined with an individual knockout competition, with a pairs knockout also taking place during the season.
+Clubs wishing to do so may also participate in the Home Counties Quiz League, though this falls outside the jurisdiction of the organisation.

-All this doesn't happen by itself, and it is the job of the Administrative Committee, elected annually, to carry out the Resolutions voted upon by the membership.
-The Association meets monthly in central London usually on the first Monday of the month, and an AGM takes place, with each club sending a representative.
+All this doesn't happen by itself and it is the job of the Administrative Committee, elected annually, to carry out the Resolutions voted upon by the membership.
+The Association meets monthly in central London, currently The Horseshoe, Clerkenwell Close EC1, on the first Monday of the month, and an AGM takes place with each club sending a representative.
 Meetings generally discuss current issues in football that affect the membership and guest speakers are occasionally invited to add to the debate.

-Each Member Club has an entry on this site, explaining what they offer and do, there is also a contact number for membership enquiries.
-Several of the clubs are affiliated to the NFFSC and many individuals are also members of the FSA.
+Each member club has an entry on this site, explaining what they offer and do and there is also a contact number for membership enquiries.
+Also, several of the clubs are affiliated to the Football Supporters Federation (FSF).

 APFSCIL is in regular contact with representatives of the major football administrative bodies and the media, actively representing supporters' interests.